pdoehle/swc-notes/unix_shell.md

 - Type `Ctrl`-`X` to exit.
 - Type `Y` to save changes.
-- Hit `Enter` to keep the filename the same.
+- Hit `Enter` to keep the file name the same.

 ```bash
 $ ls